-The SEMA Action Network (SAN) announced that the next Collector Car Appreciation Day (CCAD) will be celebrated on July 12, 2019.
-The date will mark the tenth consecutive commemoration in what is now an annual event to raise awareness of the vital role automotive restoration and collection plays in American society.
-The National Association of Automobile Clubs of Canada has announced that in concert with SEMA Action Network (SAN) Canada will celebrate Collector Car Appreciation Day on July 12, 2019 and for the tenth consecutive year has declared that the month of July will be NAACC Automotive Heritage Month.
-Proclamations will be issued by the Canadian Provinces in the next three months.
+The SEMA Action Network (SAN) announced that the next Collector Car Appreciation Day (CCAD) will be celebrated on July 9, 2021.
+The date will mark the twelfth consecutive commemoration in what is now an annual event to raise awareness of the vital role automotive restoration and collection plays in American society.
+The National Association of Automobile Clubs of Canada has announced that in concert with SEMA Action Network (SAN) Canada will celebrate Collector Car Appreciation Day on July 9, 2021 and for the twelfth consecutive year and has declared that the month of July will be NAACC Automotive Heritage Month.
+Proclamations are being issued by the Canadian Provinces in the next three months.
 The NAACC urges all collector car enthusiasts across Canada to join SEMA/SAN.
 Please call up www.semasan.com today and join for free.

 As seen in the Official SEMA Publication

 Province of Nova Scotia Again Proclaims July 2019 as “Automotive Heritage Month”

 Thanks to the efforts of the National Association of Automobile Clubs of Canada , Nova Scotia Premier Stephen McNeil has again issued a proclamation designating July 2019 as “Automotive Heritage Month” in the province.
 Since 2010, the U.S. Senate has passed resolutions at the SEMA Action Network’s (SAN) request to acknowledge “Collector Car Appreciation Day” which serves to raise awareness of the vital role automotive restoration and collection plays in American society.
 This year’s celebration is scheduled for Friday, July 12th.